Best Constellations to See in May 2026

 Early Greek astronomers linked this constellation to Demeter, the goddess of wheat, agriculture, and autumn.
 It was first cataloged by the Greek astronomer Ptolemy in the 2nd century.

-Virgo is one of the 12 zodiac constellations and the second-largest constellation in the sky (after Hydra), covering 1,294 square degrees.
-It’s also the largest of the zodiac constellations.
+The constellation Virgo lies in the southern sky and is one of the 12 zodiac constellations.
+It is also the second-largest constellation in the sky after Hydra and the largest zodiac constellation, covering 1,294 square degrees.

 Centaurus